-If you have multiple sclerosis (MS), your doctor may prescribe corticosteroids to treat episodes of disease activity called exacerbations.
-These episodes of new or returning symptoms are also known as attacks, flare-ups, or relapses.
+If you have multiple sclerosis (MS), your doctor may prescribe steroids to treat episodes of disease activity.
+These episodes of new or returning symptoms are known as:

 Steroid treatments are potent and can cause side effects that vary from person to person.
 Intravenous (IV) steroid treatments can be expensive and inconvenient.